camunda/camunda-docs-manual/content/user-guide/spring-boot-integration/_index.md

 </dependency>
 ```

 This will add the Camunda engine v.7.13.0 to your dependencies.
-For more help on Spring Framework and Camunda dependencies, refer [link](https://start.camunda.com/).

 Other starters that can be used are: [`camunda-bpm-spring-boot-starter-rest`](rest-api) and [`camunda-bpm-spring-boot-starter-webapp`](webapps).